Project Overview

 Competitive Analysis

-Recognising that user behaviour often involves initially searching for salons on Google Maps and then evaluating the salon’s competence through image galleries on its website — prior to even considering pricing — we refined our primary user flow.
+Recognising that user behaviour often involves initially searching for salons on Google Maps and then evaluating the salon’s competence through image galleries on its website — prior to even considering pricing — I refined my primary user flow.

 After careful evaluation, we transitioned into the ideation phase.
-We decided to proceed, despite having a well-defined understanding of the processes that needed to be implemented, keeping in mind that ‘the devil is in the details.’
-Our aim was to enhance the personal appeal of our stakeholder and her team and encourage user affinity by showcasing a diverse range of salon imagery.
-Additionally, we thought of introducing a filterable style gallery that would enable users to browse through different hairstyles for different hair types.
+We decided to proceed, despite having a well-defined understanding of the processes that needed to be implemented.
+My aim was to enhance the personal appeal of our stakeholder and her team and encourage user by showcasing a diverse range of salon imagery.
+Additionally, I thought of introducing a filterable style gallery that would enable users to browse through different hairstyles for different hair types.

-Armed with these insights, we moved on to crafting our mid-fidelity wireframes.
-During this phase, we opted for a strategic change in our booking system solution.
+I moved on to crafting my mid-fidelity wireframes.
+During this phase, I opted for a strategic change in our booking system solution.
 Rather than merely displaying a static price list on the landing page, we integrated a feature that allows users to select services directly from the price list, guiding them to subsequent booking screens to complete the process.

 Final Cut